 ^G Get Help ^Y First Line ^T Go To Line ^W Beg of Par M-J FullJstify M-B Backwards ^C Cancel ^V Last Line ^R Replace ^O End of Par M-C Case Sens M-R Regexp

-If you wish to search for text by using a regular expression, you may do so by entering
+To search for text by using a regular expression, enter

-R on Macs) at the search menu and typing your regex into the prompt.
+R on Macs) from the search menu and typing your regex into the prompt.

 Go to Line Number